 and manufacturers adopting it.

 While other countries compete to deliver 5G

 some carriers here in the U.S. continue to

 4G LTE networks nationwide.
 Verizon

 I never think of the future.

 That's it for today, remember

-tomorrow starts the weekend, and be careful
+tomorrow is the start toward the weekend, and

 Copyright 2014 by Roger M. Tener, with individual rights